aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/export-range-as-format/_index.md

 ---
-title: "Aspose.Cells Cloud Web API - Export Spreadsheet Range as Format"
+title: "Aspose.Cells Cloud Web API - Export a Spreadsheet Range data as a Format file."
 second_title: "Aspose.Cells Cloud"
-ArticleTitle: "Export Spreadsheet Range as Format"
+ArticleTitle: "Export a Spreadsheet Range data as a Format file."
 linktitle: "Export Range as Format"
 type: docs
 url: /export-range-as-format/
-keywords: "Excel API, Export range, Cloud storage, Spreadsheet conversion, REST API, PDF, CSV, JSON, Markdown, Excel worksheet, cloud-native conversion, format versatility"
+keywords: "Aspose.Cells Cloud Web API, Export range, Spreadsheet conversion, REST API, PDF, CSV, JSON, Markdown, Excel worksheet"
 description: "Convert a specified range of a spreadsheet in cloud storage to various formats such as PDF, CSV, or image formats without downloading the file."
 weight: 100
-kwords: Excel API, Cloud storage, Spreadsheet conversion, REST API, PDF, CSV, JSON, Markdown, Excel worksheet
+kwords: Spreadsheet conversion, REST API, PDF, CSV, JSON, Markdown, Excel worksheet
 ---

-Export a cloud spreadsheet/Excel range to a another format file with the Aspose.Cells Cloud Web API.
+Export a cloud spreadsheet/Excel range to a format file.
+The format file can be saved in the cloud or exported to the local storage.

 ## **Export Range as Format API**